dermotreynolds/old.dermotreynolds.github.io/_posts/2017-03-28-1-simple-app-to-github.md

 ---

-The purpose of this article is to get a simple application deployed to GitHub.
+The purpose of this article is to get a simple application deployed to GitHub which we can reuse in our CI/CD pipeline.

 We will use Visual Studio to create a blank application which we will add a simple HTML page to and then deploy it to GitHub.

 It may seem a bit trivial, but this is the same mechanism that you would use for creating the majority of the applications which can be hosted on Azure.

-We will reuse this GitHub repository later when setting up our CI/CD pipline.

 It should highlight how easy it is to create small applications using Visual Studio.